Information for parents about the pupil premium and how schools can use it.

 Free School Meals

 - If you think your child may be eligible for free school meals, please complete this FORM.
+We will write to you if we can confirm your child is eligible.

 What happens if your financial situation changes